metaplex-foundation/js-examples/getting-started-react-esbuild/README.md

 1. **Create a new project using NPM.**

-   Esbuild does not has any standard template for React which can be utilized for initializing the project like CRA or Vite.
-So, we will be creating a empty npm project and setup everything from scratch.
+   Esbuild does not have any standard template for React which can be utilized for initializing the project like CRA or Vite.
+So, we will be creating an empty npm project and setup everything from scratch.

    ```sh
    mkdir getting-started-react-esbuild